Douglas571/sedemat_system/software requirementes.md

 [] set a TCMMVBCV update date so you can keep track of when the tax was set

+[] only Liquidator can settle invoices
+[] invoice can be settled, only if the payments are checked

   ### Technical requirements
   [] when update, update paidAt property